Abadiania/Brazil Travel & Excursion Information

 The Templo da Boa Vontage ("Temple of Good Will") is the most visited monument of the Brazilian Capital.
 We highly recommend spending a couple of hours there.
 Admission is free, except for a very nominal fee to visit the Egyptian Crypt.
 Make sure to walk the spiral in the pyramid.

-An optional visit to the Temple of Good Will can quite conveniently be arranged on the departure day from Abadiania.
+A visit to the Temple of Good Will can quite conveniently be arranged on the departure day from Abadiania.
 It is located just a few minutes away from the International Airport and open every day until 8PM.
-Since many international flights depart between 10PM and midnight, the timing for such a visit from 6-8PM is practical, and the ad-on cost to the taxi ride is minimal.
+Since many international flights depart between 10PM and midnight, the timing for such a visit in the late afternoon is practical, and the ad-on cost to the taxi ride is minimal.

 Excursion to Pirenopolis

 Pirenopolis is a small picturesque town about 40 miles from Abadiania.
 Most of the marble and stone used in the construction of Brasilia (1955-61), as well as for current construction in the area, have come from Pirenopolis.
 On weekends, Pirenopolis is a favorite travel destination for people living in Brasilia and surroundings.
 Cobble stone paved roads contribute to the charming atmosphere of this small town.
 There are numerous pousadas (small hotels), boutiques, gift shops, and restaurants.
 Pirenopolis is also an ideal place for buying souvenirs, jewelry, and the colorful fabrics for which Brazil is famous.